ropensci/tidync/README.md

   hyper_slice()
 ```

+It's important to not actual request the data extraction until the expressions above would result in an efficient size (don't try a data frame version of a 20Gb ROMs variable ...).
+Use the interactive modes to determine the likely size of the output you will receive.

 There is another function `hyper_index` that build the actual index values required by the NetCDF library.
 This can be used to debug the process or to define your own tools for the extraction.
 Currently each `hyper_*` function can take the filtering expressions, but it's not obvious if this is a good idea or not.

 Development
 ===========

-Wishlist.
+Wishlist items here.
 Submit your own to the [Issues tab](https://github.com/hypertidy/tidync)

--   install useful example files, and steps to download good files
--   figure out whether "activate" is the right function, how to use that name (sorry Thomas)
--   wrappers for returning raster brick
+-   wrappers for returning various formats, like raster brick, simple features, rgl quad mesh forms, etc.
--   helpers for dimension values as lists of coordinates for the slice form
 -   delayed extraction to show the tibble you would get after collect()
 -   consider better function names like `hyper_df`, `hyper_dbl` and `hyper_int` (differentiate scaled and unscaled?)